antoncoding/gamma-portal/README.md

 ## Intro

-This is an open-sourced alternative front end to interace with [Gamma portocol](https://github.com/opynfinance/GammaProtocol), or,  Opyn V2.
+This is an open-sourced alternative front end to interact with [Gamma protocol](https://github.com/opynfinance/GammaProtocol), or,  Opyn V2.